 Since summer, Belarus has been marked by violence and repression against its own people.
-On the occasion of Human Rights Day on 10 December, Libereco launches a postcard campaign for all political prisoners in Belarus.
-Join us and write a postcard or a letter to the neighbouring country of the EU.
+On Human Rights Day on 10 December, Libereco has launched a postcard campaign for all political prisoners in Belarus.
+Join us and write a postcard or a letter to the neighbouring country of the EU!

-The campaign will show the currently more than 180 political prisoners that we are thinking about them.
+The campaign will show the currently over 350 political prisoners that we are thinking about them.
 At the same time, every postcard sends a signal to the authoritarian regime, too: That human rights violations in Belarus will not be tolerated and will be closely monitored abroad.
 The more people participate, the better!

-To ensure that each of the many political prisoners receives postcards and letters, we have developed a random generator that assigns a different prisoner to each person taking part.
+To ensure that each of the many political prisoners receives postcards and letters, we have developed a random generator (last updated on 16 April) that assigns a different prisoner to each person taking part.
 Each time you reload this page, you will be offered a different political prisoner to write to.

 ул. Советская, 22А